USS Biddle (CG-34): 1970–1971

 Biddle spent the first three months of 1970 in port at Norfolk.
 During that period, she underwent several inspections and received modifications to some of her equipment, notably to her radar.
-On 13 April, the guided-missile frigate stood out of Norfolk on a five-week cruise to the Caribbean for training and for technical evaluation of her new and modified radar equipment.
+On 13 April, the guided-missile cruiser stood out of Norfolk on a five-week cruise to the Caribbean for training and for technical evaluation of her new and modified radar equipment.
 She returned to Norfolk on 5 June and remained in the area until the end of July getting ready for her first regular overhaul.
 She entered the Norfolk Naval Shipyard on 31 July and spent the remainder of 1970 undergoing overhaul.

-The guided-missile frigate completed overhaul in mid-January 1971.
+The guided-missile cruiser completed overhaul in mid-January 1971.
 On 19 January, she got underway for post-repair trials in the Virginia Capes operating area and returned to port the following day.
 For the next four months, Biddle spent most of her time in port at Norfolk, getting underway infrequently for brief drill sessions in the immediate vicinity.
 On 1 June, she departed Norfolk for two months of refresher training in the West Indies.
 The warship reentered Norfolk on 1 August.
 For the remainder of the year, Biddle operated out of Norfolk conducting training missions and technical evaluations on equipment.
 The most notable training mission came late in September when she joined several other Navy ships, a Canadian ship, and a Dutch ship in a NATO seapower review.